scikit-learn/enhancement_proposals/slep017/proposal.rst

 reusable across multiple instances in cross validation.
 A centralised implementation of :func:`sklearn.base.clone` regards an estimator's constructor parameters as the state that should be copied.
-This proposal allows for an estimator class to implment custom cloning functionality with a ``__sklearn_clone__`` method, which will default to the current ``clone`` behaviour.
+This proposal allows for an estimator class to implement custom cloning functionality with a ``__sklearn_clone__`` method, which will default to the current ``clone`` behaviour.